 We mentioned safety and protection at the start, but one of the reasons why people use such as service is to safely transfer corporate or sensitive files via email.
 We cannot stress how important it would be for a corporation to safely transfer sensitive data amongst its employees.

 While you wouldn’t need a VPN if, at work, you most certainly would need it if you happened to be sent from a remote location.
 This way, you are effectively preventing any company leaks.
+You can download it at any time from sites such as Nord VPN.

 The company in question might have a specific service that they use for their mobiles.
 So, this might not really come off as a con, but you would be limited to using a specific service; which is better than not using at all.